...

 - Pay any premium due upon reconciliation of estimated premium and actual premium for that policy year.

-Supervisor training: Supervisors must have two hours of initial training and one hour of refresher training annually.
+Supervisor training: In addition to receiving employee training, supervisors must have two hours of initial training and one hour of refresher training annually.
 The trainer must be a qualified substance abuse professional.
 A manager may be sent to a train-the-trainer class, and the manager may conduct supervisor skill-building training.
-Supervisors need to be trained to identify problems and intervene when necessary.
-Elements of the supervisor training program include:
+Educational materials for from a train-the-trainer program must be updated at least every three years.
+Employers may use the Bureau of Workers’ Compensation learning center for the training.

 Workers’ compensation

+If the work-related injury is caused by drug use or intoxication, benefits may be denied.
 It is presumed that an employee’s work-related injury is caused by intoxication or drug use if within 8 hours of injury the breath level or blood alcohol is equal to or in excess of established levels, or if within 32 hours the employee tests positive for certain drugs.
-The law sets standards for a qualifying test and reasonable cause for suspicion.
-The employer must post a notice to employees informing them that a positive test or refusal to test may affect their ability to receive workers’ compensation benefits.
-If the work-related injury is caused by drug use or intoxication, benefits may be denied.
-The employee can rebut the presumption by providing proof they were not under the influence or that they were taking prescription medication under their doctor’s care.

 State